What is a Reporting Period?

 The statement of retained earnings shows the portion of the company’s profit that’s been distributed among its owners and the portion kept in the company for future growth.

-To be able to make comparisons between the current financial statements and those from previous years, organizations tend to use the same reporting periods year-to-year.
+To make comparisons between the current financial statements and those from previous years, organizations will use the same reporting periods year-to-year.
 An entity that experiences consistency in growth in year-to-year accounting periods displays stability and a stance of long-term profitability.
 The uniformity of customer reporting periods also enables a different company to perform comparative analysis.